TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 During the story, we will learn, all of this is our creation.
 We were the ones who stole the Crown of Karsus.
 We are the ones who have enslaved the Elder Brain.
 We planned to infect everybody with a tadpole so that we could make an illithid army so that we could subjugate the universe.
 All of this was our doing, in the service of Bhaal, The Lord of Murder.
 We are the greatest monster of them all.
 But we were deceived.
-Orin the Red, another Bhaal cultist, stabbed us in the had, so that she could take our place.
+Orin the Red, another Bhaal cultist, stabbed us in the head, so that she could take our place.
 That is why we don't know anything about our past.

 Eventually we meet Orin, and she demands a duel to the death.
-After we defeat her an apparation of Bhaal appears in a pool of blood and demands that we make a choice.
-Either accept his gift and become his murdere or reject him.
+After we defeat her an apparition of Bhaal addresses us from a pool of blood and demands that we make a choice.
+Either accept his gift and become his murderer once more or reject him.
 As you may have expected there was but one choice for me.
 And I have rejected him.
 Bhaal in his vengeance ripped out my soul.
 I died, and I was okay with it.
 Didn't think the game was about to truly end, but if it were, that would have been okay too.
 Instead something happened, so satisfying, that I will never forget it.

 The narrator spoke in her lovely voice:

-> For the first time in over a century, silenve falls over the Bhaal Temple.
+> For the first time in over a century, silence falls over the Bhaal Temple.
 No chants, no screams, no prayers.
 In the end, your own death brought you more joy than any you wrought on this land.
 You are slipping into peaceful oblivion.
 But your journey is not over.

 Then Whitters appears, who has never even left our camp before: